Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: System Models and Problem Formulation

 \section{System Models and Problem Formulation}

-In this section, we will first review the principles of EIT channel analysis, where different kinds of channel models and their distinct roles in designing channel estimation algorithms are summarized.
-Then, the uplink channel estimation problem is formulated in a probabilistic manner.
+In this section, we will first review the principles of EIT channel analysis, where two different kinds of channel models and their distinct roles in designing channel estimation algorithms are summarized.
+Then, the uplink channel estimation problem is formulated.